Preselector: Bandwidth vs. signal strength trade-off

 With all preselectors there is some very small loss at the tuned frequency; usually, most of the loss is in the inductor (the tuning coil).
 Turning up the inductance gives the preselector a narrower bandwidth (or higher Q, or greater selectivity) and slightly raises the loss, which nonetheless is still very small.

 Most preselectors have separate settings for one inductor and one capacitor (at least).
 (Note: The setting dials may be labeled as "Band" (inductor, possibly also selection of a capacitor bank) and "Tune" (capacitor, or extra capacitance for fine-tuning).
-Regardless of the labeling, if more than one setting of the two is possible for the same frequency, the settings' bandwidths will differ, as well as other electrical properties, like output and input impedances.)
+Regardless of the labeling, if one frequency admits more than one setting for the tuning controls, those settings' bandwidths, output and input impedances, and other electrical properties will all differ at least slightly.)

 So with at least two adjustments available to tune to just one frequency, there are often a variety of possible settings that will tune the preselector to frequencies in its middle-range.

 For the narrowest bandwidth (highest Q), the preselector is tuned using the highest inductance and lowest capacitance for the desired frequency, but this produces the greatest loss.
 It also requires retuning the preselector more often while searching for faint signals, to keep the preselector's pass band overlapping the radio's receiving frequency.

 For lowest loss (and widest bandwidth), the preselector is tuned using the lowest viable inductance and highest capacitance (and the lowest Q, or least selectivity) for the desired frequency range.
 The wider bandwidth allows more interference through from nearby frequencies, but reduces the need to retune the preselector while tuning the receiver, since any one low-inductance setting for the preselector will pass a broader span of nearby frequencies.

+Typically, the radio operator alternates a preselector's bandwidth between wide and narrow: Wide-band (low inductance, high capacitance, lowest Q) while searching for signals, and then re-adjusted to narrow-band (high inductance, low capacitance, highest Q) to closely inspect an interesting signal.